wafiqah/mart-management/README.md

 # mart-management
-Laravel Project with vue and connnect to Mysql #growth1
+Laravel Project with vue and connnecting to Mysql DB
+#growth1